Cloud-Premises/quran-app/README.md

 ## Usage

-1. Scolling down/up for reading.
+1. Scrolling down/up for reading.
 2. Zoom in / Zoom in
 3. Bookmark / save in order to continue.
 4. Change the reciter.